12 Must Know Facts About Cybersecurity

 12. Vtech – Even children’s data is stolen when in 2018, a cyber-attack on electronic toymaker VTech Technologies exposed the personal data of 6.4 million children

-Want to share the full infographic image on your site?
-Just copy and paste the embed code below:
+Want to share this image on your site?
+Just copy and paste the embed code below

 WHAT DEGREE DO YOU NEED TO BE IN CYBERSECURITY?